-Some people call them ticker symbols, some people call them stock symbols.
-You know what they are: the abbreviations we use to identify the stock for a specific company.
+Ticker symbols are the abbreviations we use to identify the stock for a specific company.
 Investors who follow along with the financial news often know the companies more by their ticker symbol than their actual names.
-No two stocks that trade on the same exchange can have the same ticker symbol for obvious reasons.
+No two stocks that trade on the same exchange can have the same ticker symbol.

 The ticker tape machine was invented by Thomas Edison in the mid-1800s and was used until 1970.
 It is the first iteration of our modern-day stock ticker that is now entirely digital.

 You read that right, there are some rules on how to decide on a ticker symbol.

 If the company trades on the New York Stock Exchange, the stock symbol can be four letters or less.